-The county board of each county shall be responsible for administration and funding of children and community services as defined in section 256M.10, subdivision 1.
+The county board of each county shall be responsible for administration and funding of services as defined in section 256M.10, subdivision 1.
 Each county board shall singly or in combination with other county boards use funds available to the county under Laws 2003, First Special Session chapter 14, to carry out these responsibilities.
-The county board shall coordinate and facilitate the effective use of formal and informal helping systems to best support and nurture children, adolescents, and adults within the county who experience dependency, abuse, neglect, poverty, disability, chronic health conditions, or other factors, including ethnicity and race, that may result in poor outcomes or disparities, as well as services for family members to support such individuals.
-This includes assisting individuals to function at the highest level of ability while maintaining family and community relationships to the greatest extent possible.